A recent news article has prompted me to examine the problem of warranting civil disobedience over the force of law.

 The determination of needs and the rights that entitle us to their satisfaction are relatively simple to determine by interrogating what we choose to call a need.
 Is the achievement of this desire clearly necessary for our flourishing?
 Is it necessary for everyone’s?
 If we answer affirmatively, we then ask further: is this desire instrumental to some other and more fundamental desire or is its satisfaction pursued at least in part for its own sake ?
 Does this more basic desire meet the criteria of all human needs: universal and transcultural (both temporally and geographically)?
 Does the satisfaction of this desire make impossible the satisfaction of some other need?
 One of the central tenets of virtue ethics is that the requirements for a fully human life are mutually supportive rather than in conflict, accumulating to the summum bonum, the totality of goods necessary for living a complete human life.
 Needs are thus incommensurable.
 They can be neither ranked nor ordered, though the order of their satisfaction in real time may be.
 While they cannot all be satisfied simultaneously and indeed for much of human history may not have been capable of satisfaction at all — consider sanitary or medical needs throughout most of history — their fulfillment remains an unmet need in each generation until finally sated.

-By now it should be obvious that natural law theory would champion human needs as human rights: we are entitled to try to meet our needs.
+By now it should be obvious that functional natural law theory champions human needs as human rights: we are entitled to try to meet our needs.
 They are our due and their satisfaction our moral duty.
 And since justice may be defined as “to each her due,” we are entitled to a political system that facilitates rather than impedes their satisfaction (see “Natural and Political Rights”).
 This explains why a social contract view of political organization could not be more wrong.
 Government is neither conventional nor built from expedience.
 It is not an invention at all, but has always formed a buttress to human happiness.
 It is a crucial component of the quest for persons’ satisfaction of their needs, operating impartially to arbitrate conflicts among citizens’ desires and actively meeting those that citizens can satisfy only through collective action.
 That ideal can be summarized thus: government’s sole function is to deliver justice to each citizen.
 A perfectly moral government would manage its retributive, contributive, and distributive roles so assiduously that any failure to meet any citizen’s needs, meaning any failure to secure rights, would be the result of that citizen’s own moral failings.
 Anything less would be unjust.
 Anything different would justify civil disobedience by individuals or minorities.
 In practice such behavior proves infrequent because “fighting City Hall” requires more energy than either minor or occasional infractions of justice warrants, and civil disobedience only occurs after what the founders called “trains of usurpations” (see “Foundations of the Law: an Appetizer”).

 There is more to it, of course.
 It goes without saying that no government satisfies such a lofty function all that well, whether from its own incompetencies or from the failure of citizens either to understand or accede to its purpose.
 It faces thorny issues of distributive justice for citizens unable to satisfy their own needs, leading to impossible attempts to calculate fairness, often in defiance of justice (see “Economic Justice“).
 It must balance the just demands of liberty and equality (see “The Riddle of Equality“).
 And even when it is able to handle such delicacies, it finds itself trying to identify and balance citizens’ real needs in such a way that they both get what they need and are satisfied with the process.
 Even if government acted in accord with a true theory of its proper function, it would so frequently fail in its duty to justice that we might expect more civil disobedience from a clear articulation of its role in citizens’ lives rather than less, but as it now operates out of a specious conception of its duty, we will continue to require a clear-eyed understanding of what allows civil disobedience to challenge its authority and our sanction of it.